-- A. Homeroom instructors must be in the area of their homeroom corridor by 7:40 A.M.
-Homeroom activities begin at 7:48 A.M. - B. Attendance Responsibilities - 1.
-Attendance should be taken at 7:48 A.M., unless otherwise notified. - 2.
-Homeroom teachers (or alternates) are responsible for the accurate recording of student attendance. - a.
-Each student is required to sit in an assigned seat which is identified on an accurate seating plan stored in the middle desk drawer. - b.
-A student not in homeroom at 7:48 a.m. is marked absent. - c.
-The homeroom attendance must be submitted through the Aspen X2 Attendance Program by the homeroom teacher.
-If the Aspen X2 system is not operating the homeroom teacher should write down the names of the absent students and deliver it to the Student Affairs Office immediately after homeroom.
-Homeroom teachers should read out loud the names of the students marked absent to verify attendance. - C. The Main Office will update attendance due to late arrivals, late buses, etc. Teachers who detain a student during homeroom and are not the student's homeroom teacher must notify the Main Office immediately in order to update attendance records. - D. It is the responsibility of the homeroom teacher to verify daily attendance.
+- 1. Instructors must be in the area of their first period class by 7:40 A.M.
+"Homeroom" activities begin at 7:48 A.M.; typically, the first five minutes (estimated) of the first period serve as homeroom. - 2.
+Attendance Responsibilities - i.
+Attendance should be taken at 7:48 A.M., unless otherwise notified. - ii.
+First period teachers are responsible for the accurate recording of student attendance. - 1.
+Each student is required to sit in an assigned seat which is identified on an accurate seating plan stored in the middle desk drawer. - 2.
+A student not in class or shop at 7:48 a.m. is marked absent. - 3.
+The "homeroom" attendance must be submitted through Powerschool by the first periodteacher.
+If Powerschool is not operating the homeroom teacher should write down the names of the absent students and deliver it to the Main Office immediately after taking attendance.
+Homeroom teachers should read out loud the names of the students marked absent to verify attendance. - iii.
+The Main Office will update attendance due to late arrivals, late buses, etc.

+It is the responsibility of the first periodteacher to verify daily attendance.
 If a discrepancy is noted, the teacher should contact the Main Office immediately.

-- E. Homeroom Activities: - 1.
+iv.
 The WBHR radio station broadcasts the daily recitation of the Pledge of Allegiance.
 It is required in each homeroom and if a problem occurs, report it to the Main Office.
-Announcements for students during homeroom period are also made and students should be instructed to remain quiet during this time. - 2.
-Students are not allowed to consume food or beverage in the homeroom. - 3.
-Teachers are responsible for checking students' adherence to the school dress code as outlined in the Parent-Student Information Handbook.
+Announcements for students during "homeroom" period are also made and students should be instructed to remain quiet during this time.